AmirMotefaker/Predicting-Sales-Ecommerce/README.md

 # Predicting Sales E-Commerce

+- Accurate sales forecasts enable retailers to more precisely plan for the future of an e-commerce business.
+Sales forecasting is an important part of meeting customer expectations and provides insight into how the market will react to any given product.

 - We live in the world of e-commerce.
 We see tons of different stores here and there through the web.
 Internet made it possible to trade with anyone and everywhere.
 We can buy goods without leaving our house, we can compare prices in different stores within seconds, we can find what we really want and do not accept just the first more or less suitable offer.
 And I believe it would be really interesting to look at this world through the data it produces.
 That's why I decided to play around with e-commerce numbers and try to understand it better.

 - The data used in this analysis is taken from Kaggle dataset "E-Commerce Data | Actual transactions of UK retailer".